Thomas Jefferson University Hospital

 Training Sites

-MFM Fellows are engaged in clinical rotations at Thomas Jefferson University Hospital sites and Jefferson Einstein Montgomery Hospital.
-Jefferson Einstein Montgomery Hospital is located in East Norriton, a 45-minute drive from Thomas Jefferson University Hospital.
-Fellows spend the majority of their time at Thomas Jefferson University Hospital, including inpatient, outpatient, and most ultrasound rotations.
-Here, they are able to gain hands-on experience with a patient population of diverse backgrounds and medical conditions.
-To complement the academic setting of Thomas Jefferson University Hospital, Jefferson Einstein Montgomery Hospital provides fellows with hands-on obstetric ultrasound scanning experience in a high-volume setting.
+MFM Fellows are engaged in clinical rotations at Thomas Jefferson University Hospital (TJUH) sites, Jefferson Einstein Montgomery Hospital, Abington Hospital, and Nemours Children’s Hospital.
+Fellows spend the majority of their time at TJUH, including inpatient, outpatient and most ultrasound rotations, gaining hands-on experience with a patient population of diverse backgrounds and medical conditions.
+To complement the academic setting of TJUH, Jefferson Einstein Montgomery Hospital and Abington Hospital provides fellows with hands-on obstetric ultrasound scanning experience in a high-volume setting with a focus on obstetric ultrasound and diagnostic prenatal procedures.
+To gain additional exposure to complex fetal care, fellows spend time with the Maternal Fetal Medicine team at Nemours Children’s Hospital.

 Jefferson OBGYN Outpatient Department